Skip to content

 network.policyallowNetwork restriction policy: allow (no restrictions) or deny (block all except allowed domains).
 See network restrictions.
 Global config only.

 network.allowed_domains[]Allowed outbound HTTPS domains when policy is deny.
-Supports exact matches and *. wildcard prefixes.
+Supports exact matches, *. wildcard prefixes, and exact-host private destination opt-in.
 Global config only.

 Example configurations